 Wart Removal in Washington, DC

 Two main types of warts affect human skin.
 Human Papilloma Virus (HPV) accounts for the majority of wart infections.
 There are more than 70 types of HPV and they can occur anywhere on the body.
 Warts are named by their location (i.e. “plantar” is the bottom of the foot, and “genital” is on or near the genital areas).
-Although warts are contagious, the virus is so ubiquitous that it is usually not reasonable or possible to pinpoint the source of infection, except in cases of genital warts as certain strains of genital wart virus can predispose to cervical cancer.
+Although warts are contagious, the virus is so ubiquitous that it is usually not reasonable or possible to pinpoint the source of infection.

 Warts often regress spontaneously, but this process can be slow.
 If a wart is painful or unsightly, professional treatment by a board-certified dermatologist is recommended.
-The most common treatment employed for wart removal are liquid nitrogen cryotherapy (freezing), however for warts resistant to this treatment we also offer laser wart removal which is described below.
+The most common treatment employed for wart removal are liquid nitrogen cryotherapy (freezing) as well as new topical or combination therapies.
 It is important to realize that no destructive modality is perfect and several treatments may be needed.
 Additionally, wart destruction may result in white spots or scarring, although these are infrequent complications.

 Liquid Nitrogen Cryotherapy

 This is the most common wart treatment procedure.
-Liquid nitrogen vapor is sprayed onto the wart and surrounding area.
-Causing the freezing and subsequent thawing of the wart and a small area of surrounding skin.
+Liquid nitrogen vapor is sprayed onto the wart and surrounding area thus causing freezing and subsequent thawing of the wart and a small area of surrounding skin.
 This is commonly repeated once or twice during each session.
 Over the following days the area treated normally develops a blister which takes part of the wart with it when it falls off.
 Small warts may only require a single treatment, however larger warts and plantar warts on the palms and soles can require multiple treatments spaced about a month apart.

 Laser Wart Removal